TheMisfit68/HAPiNest/HAP Extensions/About Accessories, Services and Characteristics.md

-#  Points of attention
+#  About Accessories, Services and Characteristics

 ## About Accessories
-An acccessories Type is of little or no influence on its representation in the Home-App Custom accessories should be of type .other
-Custom accessories can only be an array of 1 or more of several Apples standard Services and Characteristics Custom accessories that don't make use of those standards are not supported by Apples Home-App at all
+An acccessories Type is of little or no influence on its representation in the Home-App Custom accessories therefor can and should be of type .other Custom accessories can only be an array of 1 or more of several Apples standard Services and Characteristics Custom accessories that don't make use of those standards are not supported by Apples Home-App at all

 ## About Services
-The primary Service of an acccessory determines the look of the tile and controls in Apples Home-App Multiple Services of an acccessory can be viewed as a single tile or multiple tiles in Apples Home-App
+__The primary Service of an acccessory determines the look of the tile and controls in Apples Home-App__ Multiple Services of an acccessory can be viewed as a single tile or multiple tiles in Apples Home-App

 ## About Optional Characteristis